jwagnerhki/e220_esp8266/README.md

 Once extended info is enabled, the E220 screen continually displays the live power draw from / feed into the grid, and the infrared interface sends the same info as an SML formatted data frame.
 One frame per second.

 ## ESP8266 Board
-Example with Wemos D1 Mini.
+Example with SP-Cow ESP8266 Amazon B093G72SHN.
 The IR phototransistor BPW96C needs its emitter pin (round side) tied to GND.
 The collector pin (flattened side) to ESP8266 board pin D1.
 The same D1 pin needs a 20..680 ohm resistor for pull-up to Vcc/3.3V.

 ![Wemos D1 board pin D1, GND, Vcc](https://raw.githubusercontent.com/jwagnerhki/e220_esp8266/main/images/wemos-D1.jpg) ![Phototransistor with pull-up resistor and magnet](https://raw.githubusercontent.com/jwagnerhki/e220_esp8266/main/images/phototransistor-magnet.jpg)